-The Quaker Consortium is not just for current students.
-If you are an alumnus or alumna of any of the Quaker Consortium schools, then you are eligible to the same privileges at the College of Liberal and Professional Studies (LPS) as Penn alumni.
+If you are an alumnus or alumna of any of the Quaker Consortium schools, then you are eligible to the same privileges at the College of Liberal and Professional Studies (LPS) as a Penn graduate.
 LPS offers alumni expedited admission to undergraduate-level courses at Penn and waives the application fee.
 Visit the Penn Alumni page for more information.

 - Setup PennKey and Password

 You will receive your PennKey setup code via mail within 5-7 business days of your record being created.
 If you have not received a PennKey setup code within that time frame, you should contact firstname.lastname@example.org.